-The Pickle Crow property is located in the mining friendly jurisdiction of north-western Ontario about 400 km north of Thunder Bay and 11 km east of the town of Pickle Lake.
-The property covers an area of 13,184 ha and includes the historic Pickle Crow gold mine site which operated for 31 years from 1935 to 1966, producing some 1.4 million ounces from 3.1 million tons with an average grade of 16.14 g/t gold (0.47 oz/t).
+The Pickle Crow property is located in the mining friendly jurisdiction of northwestern Ontario about 400 km north of Thunder Bay and 11 km east of the town of Pickle Lake.
+The property covers an area of 13,184 ha and includes the historic Pickle Crow gold mine site which operated for 31 years from 1935 to 1966.
+The mine produced some 1.4 million ounces of gold from 3.1 Mt with an average grade of 16.14 g/t gold (0.47 oz/t).
 Sandstorm’s royalty includes the historic mine and the surrounding 1,583 ha.

-A technical report in accordance with NI 43-101 was filed in 2011 and supports a highgrade underground and open pit operation.
-The project hosts an Inferred Resource of approximately 10.2 Mt grading 3.9 g/t gold containing approximately 1.3 million ounces of gold.
-Extensive infrastructure in place or proximal to the Pickle Crow property includes a 200 tpd gravity mill on site, generators and fuel storage, gravel road access to the property, and a regional airport at Pickle Lake approximately 10 km from the property.
+Extensive infrastructure in place or proximal to the Pickle Crow property includes a 225 tpd gravity mill on site, generators and fuel storage, gravel road access to the property, and a regional airport at Pickle Lake approximately 10 km from the property.

 Auteco Minerals Ltd. entered into an option agreement with First Mining Gold in January 2020 whereby they can acquire up to 80% of Pickle Crow.
 As of August 2021, Auteco completed earn-in requirements to hold a 70% interest in Pickle Crow.

 Approximately 42,000 m of the current 50,000 m program has been drilled, with the final 8,000 m forecasted to be completed in March 2022.
 The initial focus of the program was on near mine discovery, extension and infill drilling, which was used in the recent Resource update.
 The drilling program is now focused on regional targeting, with three of the five active drill rigs testing targets outside of the Resource area.